steqeq/0000/docs/how-to/fine-tuning-llms/index.rst

 Throughout the following topics, this guide discusses the goals and :ref:`challenges of fine-tuning a large language model <fine-tuning-llms-concept-challenge>` like Llama 2.
-Then, it introduces :ref:`common methods of optimizing your fine-tuning <fine-tuning-llms-concept-optimizations>` using techniques like LoRA and libraries like PEFT.
+Then, it introduces :ref:`common methods of optimizing your fine-tuning <fine-tuning-llms-concept-optimizations>` using techniques like LoRA with libraries like PEFT.
 In the sections that follow, you'll find practical guides on libraries and tools to accelerate your fine-tuning.

 - :doc:`Conceptual overview of fine-tuning LLMs <overview>`